 - Press Win+R hotkey to call Run dialog.

-- In the void, type ‘cmd’ and press Ctrl+Shift+Enter key.
+- In the void, type ‘cmd’ and press the Ctrl+Shift+Enter key.

 - If UAC will prompt, click on the Yes button.